d12frosted/elpa-mirror/gnu/consult-readme.txt

 - The minimal configuration snippet used to reproduce the issue.
 - The full stack trace in case the bug triggers an exception.
-- Your Emacs version, since bugs are often version-dependant.
+- Your Emacs version, since bugs are often version-dependent.
 - Your operating system, since Emacs builds vary between Linux, Mac and Windows.
 - The package manager, e.g., straight.el or package.el, used to install
-  the Emacs packages.
-This information is helpful to exclude update issues.
+  the Emacs packages, in order to exclude update issues.
-- If you are using Evil or other special packages which change Emacs on a fundamental level.
-There have been Evil-related problems before, which are fixed now.
+- If you are using Evil or other packages which change Emacs fundamentally, since Consult does not provide Evil integration out of the box.

-When evaluating Consult-related code snippets it is required to enable [[https://www.gnu.org/software/emacs/manual/html_node/elisp/Lexical-Binding.html][lexical binding]].
-Consult uses a functional programming style, relying on lambdas and lexical closures.
+When evaluating Consult-related code snippets you should enable [[https://www.gnu.org/software/emacs/manual/html_node/elisp/Lexical-Binding.html][lexical binding]].
+Consult often uses a functional programming style, relying on lambdas and lexical closures.

 * Contributions